-The subject available in Group 2 will only include Arabic B HL for full IB Diploma students only.
+The subject available in Group 2 includes Arabic B HL for full IB Diploma students only.
 The language B Higher Level (HL) is a language acquisition course for students with some previous experience of the target language.
 Students develop the ability to communicate in the target language through the study of language, themes and texts.